neondatabase/website/content/docs/get-started-with-neon/production-readiness.md

 enableTableOfContents: true
 ---

-Learn how autoscaling, scale-to-zero, Neon's purpose-built storage architecture, change data capture, read replicas, and support for thousands of connections can improve performance, reliability, and efficiency for your production environments.
+Learn how autoscaling, scale-to-zero, Neon's storage architecture, change data capture, read replicas, and support for thousands of connections can improve performance, reliability, and efficiency for your production environments.

 ## Autoscaling